2024 Best Visual & Performing Arts Schools in the Middle Atlantic Region

 Located in the large city of Pittsburgh, Pitt is a public university with a very large student population.
 A Best Colleges rank of #79 out of 2,217 colleges nationwide means Pitt is a great university overall.

-The American University is a large private not-for-profit university located in the city of Washington.
+The American University is a fairly large private not-for-profit university located in the large city of Washington.
 This university ranks 3rd out of 8 colleges for overall quality in the state of District of Columbia.

 Rest of the Top Best Visual & Performing Arts Schools in the Middle Atlantic Region